-Weingartner froze and studied Werner with raised brows before he murmured, “Yes…” He placed the pen back on his desk, before he continued slowly, “You made the right call on the retreat, Waltz.
+Weingartner froze and studied Werner with raised brows.
+“Yes…” He placed the pen back on his desk before continuing slowly, “You made the right call on the retreat, Waltz.
 We were unprepared for the Argoans.
 The capital is sending more units down now.
 This is going to look more like the Aquarian-Capricornian conflict than anything else.”

 “So you’ll understand the urgency of this next mission I have for you,” Weingartner continued, “I understand that after everything, you may want to recover…”

-“As always,” Weingartner said with a gentle smile.
+“As always,” Weingartner said, smiling.
 “This involves the deal Capricorn made with that organization in the Twin Cities.
 The Romano Family.
 The one you forwarded to the capital.”

 Werner didn’t allow himself to tense and remained silent.

 “There have been certain changes made to the agreement on our end of things.
 I informed Fabrizzio of this several weeks back.”
 Weingartner turned away from him.
 “Fabrizzio has already contacted our associates in Gemini about the change, and they are expecting Nico to come up there alongside a particular representative of ours in several days.”